Answered By: Priscilla Coulter Last Updated: Jan 25, 2017 Views: 7693

 - Books.
 Many researchers publish books or book chapters.
 Click here to find out how to tell if a book is scholarly or not.

-How can you tell if an article is scholarly?
+How can you tell if an article, book or web page is scholarly?
 You will have to do some detective-work, but there are some telltale signs:

 - Author(s): Ideally, you should rely on information that has been published by an expert..someone who has studied the topic long and hard.
 Most scholarly publications will list an author's credentials (their degrees -- M.S., Ph.D., Ed.D., etc. - and the institution that they work for) along with his or her name.